 Define Your Food Packaging Parameters

-Ok all you creatives out there, this is where we need a reality check.
+For all the creatives out there, this is where we need a reality check.
 Unfortunately, while hopeful of making all of our package design dreams come true, the operational side of the business may set us straight.
-The finance department may have a different idea about what a packaging strategy entails.
-To satisfy your CFO and accountant, we will look at other important considerations in your product packaging.
+The finance department may have a different idea of a packaging strategy.
+We will look at other important considerations in your product packaging to satisfy your CFO and accountant.

-Here, we cover the parameters for designing your packaging and yes; we have a more research to do.
+Here, we cover the parameters for designing food packaging; we have more research.
 Brands must define their parameters before they can begin building toward them.
-These parameters likely include:
+These parameters likely include the following:

 - Packaging requirements